D-Robotics/hobot_trigger/trigger_node_example/README.md

 # Function Introduction

-The `trigger_node_example` package is developed by Horizon based on the custom Trigger basic module, demonstrating the usage of Trigger module.
+The `trigger_node_example` package is developed by TROS based on the custom Trigger basic module, demonstrating the usage of Trigger module.
 The functionality showcased in this example is subscribing to garbage detection box information and triggering Trigger events based on the number of garbage detection boxes.

 This package supports direct subscription to the topic of type `ai_msg/msg/PerceptionTargets`.
 In the topic callback function, it determines whether to trigger Trigger events, records relevant Rosbag packages for Trigger events, and finally publishes Trigger event topic information to `agent_node`.